Artspace In the Community

 May 2025

 We are proud to announce a new partnership with Tongue & Groove to host their monthly free open mics at Artspace.
-The open mic event gathers local talent of all kinds—poetry, music, storytelling, and more—to co-create a day of ephemeral art.
+The open mic event gathers local talent of all kinds—poetry, music, storytelling, and more—to co-create ephemeral art.

-Visit Artspace on the second Sunday of the month (1-3pm) in 2025 to participate!
+Visit Artspace on the second Sunday of the month (1-3pm) to participate!

 Arts on the Block